joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6939703/2026/01/04/royals-manager-matt-quatraro-extension/

 **The Briefing: Man City 1 Chelsea 1 - will Fernandez's late equaliser be a big moment in the title race?**\
-`Jordan Campbell, Simon Johnson and Thom Harris analyse the main talking points from Manchester City's draw against over managerless Chelsea`\
+`Jordan Campbell, Simon Johnson and Thom Harris analyse the main talking points from Manchester City's draw with managerless Chelsea`\
 https://nytimes.com/athletic/6937624/2026/01/04/manchester-city-chelsea-analysis-premier-league/

 **Francis Patrelle, Founder of a Ballet Company, Dies at 78**\